pyta-uoft/website/index.md

 ### Binary op exception (W0711) {#W0711}

 The Python `except` statement can catch multiple exceptions, if those exceptions are passed as a tuple.
 It is possible (but incorrect!) to pass `except` an expression containing the exception classes separated by a binary operator such as `and` or `or`.
-In this case, only one of the exceptions will be caught!
+In such a case, only one of the exceptions will be caught!

 ~~~~ {include="W0711_binary_op_exception"}
 ~~~~